joanmiespada/TrustworthinessManifesto/README.md

 > Golden rule: `we’ll invest at least four h every week to learn new things and sharpen hard or soft skills`.

 ### 3.9 Exit rewards
-For the individuals that aren’t aligned with team methods, engineering values, business goals or their performance isn’t aligned with the career ladder, team leaders will provide an honoured departure.
-That decision will be communicated to other team members openly.
+For the individuals that aren’t aligned with team methods, engineering values, business goals or their performance aren’t aligned with the career ladder, team leaders will provide an honoured and soft departure.
+That decision will be communicated to other team members openly and all teammates will help him/her to find a new job.

-> Golden rule: `layoff is an opportunity for both team and leavers to learn from our mistakes`.
+> Golden rule: `every layoff is an opportunity for both team and leavers to learn from our mistakes`.

 ### 3.10 Meetings are for listening
-We’re joining meetings to listen to the others first.
-After understanding our mates, we will speak.
+**We’re joining meetings to listen to the others first**.
+After understanding our mates, we will share our thoughts openly.
 Our thoughts and vision will be written down in a document and shared in advance with meeting attendees.
 If necessary, we’ll invest some minutes reading the document(s) at the beginning of the meeting.

 ---